QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 # Basic development cycle

-This page is a continuation of the version control chapter, and addresses the introductory topics related to Git:
+!!! abstract "Overview"

     - What are branches, and how can a simple model be set up for individual development?
     - How can changes be made in the repository?
     - How can files be restored to a previous version?
     - How can files be exempted from version control?

 As Git is extremely popular, it is part of most integrated development environments (IDE) as a GUI.
 This can feel more intuitive at first, but the following sections describe the workflow using the original Git commands.